Bishop Hugh Pudsey’s legacy for the North-East was more than just a bridge over the River Wear and a few expensive projects.

 Known also as Hugh de Puiset, du Puiset, de Puteaco and Hugh Pusaz, he had formerly been treasurer of York and archdeacon of Winchester.

-King Stephen died soon after Pudsey’s accession to the Durham Episcopal throne and was succeed by King Henry II, the monarch who brought about the untimely death of the Archbishop of Canterbury, Thomas a-Becket.
+King Stephen died soon after Pudsey’s accession to the Durham Episcopal throne and was succeed by King Henry II, the monarch who brought about the untimely death of the Archbishop of Canterbury,

-In 1188, Henry agreed to join the king of France on a crusade to the Holy Land, a most expensive venture for which he levied a tax on his people, some of which had to be collected on his behalf by Hugh Pudsey.
+In 1188, Henry agreed to join the king of France on a crusade to the Holy Land, a most expensive venture for which he levied a tax on his people, some of which had to be collected on his behalf by

 Before he could embark on this expedition, Henry died and was succeeded by his son, Richard I, known as Coeur de Lion, the Lionheart.